Careers in bioengineering

 Medical technology industry

 Biomedical engineers can be found in companies and organisations across the world researching and developing new products and technologies to treat or diagnose a wide range of disease and health conditions.
-You might be working on new implant devices to replace joints worn or damaged by osteoarthritis, new devices to treat cardiovascular disease, innovative technologies to improve organ transplant success, devices to deliver drugs into the body more effectively, assistive devices for elderly people, new biomarkers to detect disease, improved imaging technologies to help doctors diagnose disease.
-Or you might be applying machine learning or sophisticated analytical tools to huge patient datasets to identify new patterns in disease progression.
-In nearly every area of disease and health care biomedical engineers are working with clinicians and other scientists producing new technologies for patients and their carers.
+Projects can range from the design of implant devices to replace joints affected by osteoarthritis to the development of assistive technology for elderly people, or the use of new biomarkers in the early detection of diseases.
+Imperial Bioengineering graduates have gone on to apply machine learning and other complex analytical tools to huge patient datasets to discover new patterns in disease progression.
+Biomedical engineers work with clinicians and other scientists to expand knowledge and practice in the use of new technologies in patient care.

 Graduates from Bioengineering are also working with companies on Medical Device Regulation, making sure that products from R&D departments are safe and effective.
 Or you may work in sales and marketing, ensuring that the best new medical technologies reach health services, doctors, nurses, and their patients.